 A century ago Kate Morgan checked into the Hotel del Coronado and took her own life.
 Now, guests claim her spirit may never have left.

-Kate Morgan, a young Iowan woman, by most accounts lived an ordinary and rather unremarkable life.
+Kate Morgan lived an ordinary and rather unremarkable life by most accounts.
 Her death, however, has captured the attention of many for that past 125 years.

 Her next appearance was at the Hotel del Coronado in 1892.
 She arrived in late November, checking in under the name “Mrs. Lottie A. Bernard, Detroit.”
 The staff reported that she seemed ladylike, beautiful, reserved and well-dressed, but troubled and very melancholy.

 Though she mostly kept to herself, she was in frequent contact with the housekeeper, who often visited her room to clean up and run her baths.
 She confessed that she had been diagnosed with stomach cancer and was at the hotel awaiting her brother, a doctor, who was on his way to assist her with her failing health.

 However, a few days passed, and she received no letters, and no one arrived to meet her.
 Her spirits seemed to sink even lower, and, at some point, she ventured out into the city to purchase a handgun.

 On the evening of November 28th, Morgan went down into the exterior veranda with her gun in her hand, and stood to face the ocean in the middle of a cold storm.
 Her body was discovered lying on the steps by the beach by the hotel’s assistant electrician very early the next morning.

 Police were quickly called to remove her body in order to shield the tragedy from the other guests.
 They were able to confirm she died of a gunshot wound, and her gun was found lying next to her body.
 She was laid to rest near the hotel in the Mount Hope Cemetery in San Diego.

 Although those are the only verifiable facts, many myths and stories have spread ever since surrounding the mysterious circumstances around her death.